F-l-i-x/TouchOSC/examples/multitoggle_1d/README.md

 ### ![Multitoggle_Radio_Grid.tosc](Multitoggle_Radio_Grid.tosc)

 Dedicated but not restricted to MIDI.
 All MIDI messages can be set in the scripts individually.
+Shows the use of arrays, indexing and sending MIDI messages.

 ![multitoggle](preview_2.gif)